 Knotty Alder is chosen for its rustic, informal appearance.
 Knots vary in size and distribution and include tight, sound knots as well as rustic, open and split knots.
 Alder is a smooth hardwood with color and graining similar to Cherry ranging from a light honey color to a reddish-brown hue.
 With time and exposure to sunlight, Knotty Alder will turn a shade lighter in color which is a natural characteristic of the species.

-The Knotty Alder grows principally in the Pacific Northwest, where it is the most abundant commercial hardwood.
+Where It Grows The Knotty Alder grows principally in the Pacific Northwest, where it is the most abundant commercial hardwood.
 Average height is 90 feet and the tree matures in 25 to 40 years, but will begin to deteriorate by 60 to 80 years of age.
 Alder grows well on burned over lands and thrives in areas that have been ravaged by fire, earthquakes or logging.

-The Knotty Alder is used for furniture, kitchen cabinets, doors, shutters, mouldings, panel stock, turnings, carvings and kitchen utensils.
+Main Uses The Knotty Alder is used for furniture, kitchen cabinets, doors, shutters, mouldings, panel stock, turnings, carvings and kitchen utensils.

+Did You Know?
 Alder is used in the smoking of meats and fish.

-Alder, a relative of birch, is almost white when freshly cut but quickly changes on exposure to air, becoming light brown with a yellow or reddish tinge.
+General Description Alder, a relative of birch, is almost white when freshly cut but quickly changes on exposure to air, becoming light brown with a yellow or reddish tinge.
 Heartwood is formed only in trees of advanced age and there is no visible boundary between sap and heartwood.
 The wood is fairly straight-grained with a uniform texture.

-Alder is a relatively soft hardwood of medium density that has low bending strength, shock resistance and stiffness.
+Physical Properties Alder is a relatively soft hardwood of medium density that has low bending strength, shock resistance and stiffness.

 KNOTTY CEDAR